Date Bars

 Date pecan mixture after combining.

-Step 4: Set aside and allow to cool.
+Step 4: Set aside to cool.

 Make the Crust